sammyCHY/devops_project/Creating-AWS-Resources-with-Functions-and-Introducing-Arrays/AWS-Resources-Function&Arrays.md

 To programmatically create EC2 instances, you must use the [official documentation](https://docs.aws.amazon.com/cli/latest/reference/ec2/) to understand how to use the [`aws cli` to create instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/)

-From the Available Commands, you will be able to interact with AWS Programmatically.
+From the Available Commands, I will be able to interact with AWS Programmatically.

 ![The image shows how to create instance via AWS CLI](image/images/AWS-CLI-command.png)

-If you search for **run-instances** on the page with **Control F** on the key board, click on it and it will take you to the datailed documentation on the sub-command to create EC2 instances.
+If you search for **run-instances** on the page with **Control F** on the key board, click on it and it will take you to the detailed documentation on the sub-command to create EC2 instances.

 ![The image shows the create instance via AWS CLI](image/images/run-instances.png)